aiekick/ImGuiFileDialog/README.md

 ```
 ![alt text](https://github.com/aiekick/ImGuiFileDialog/blob/master/doc/dlg_simple.gif)

 ## Directory Chooser :

-For have only a directory chooser, you just need to specify a filter to null :
+To have a directory chooser, set the file extension filter to nullptr:
 ```cpp
 ImGuiFileDialog::Instance()->OpenDialog("ChooseDirDlgKey", "Choose a Directory", nullptr, ".");
 ```

-In this mode you can select any directory with one click, and open directory with double click
+In this mode you can select any directory with one click and open a directory with a double-click.

 ![directoryChooser](https://github.com/aiekick/ImGuiFileDialog/blob/master/doc/directoryChooser.gif)

 ## Dialog with Custom Pane :

-the stamp of the custom pane callback is :
+The signature of the custom pane callback is:

 ### for C++ :
 ```cpp